Good quality can be cheap and poor quality may be the most expensive

 I haven’t had a chance to speak with every registrant but this image shows the EzyLearn students who’ve completed our accounting & bookkeeping courses and would love to be tutors to help other students understand how the software is used in the real world.

-You’ve already spent countless hours refining and fine tuning your resume or CV and you go to SEEK or other job boards to find that they ask if you want to write a cover letter.
+You’ve spent hours fine-tuning your resume or CV and you go to SEEK or other job boards only to find that they ask if you want to write a cover letter.
 You don’t really, do you?
-If you’re applying for a stack of jobs you’d rather not complicate things, you know, keep it simple right?
+But here’s why you need to.

 If you’re looking for a job it’s a daunting process because you have to sell yourself to an employer and most people don’t have to do this very often.
 Parents returning from parenting can find it particularly daunting because they’ve found themselves surrounded by nappies, cleaning, cooking and washing and the thought of presenting themselves to other adults can be scary.